_A golden-brown braided garlic bread loaf made from pizza dough on a wooden board.

 10 Easy Ways to Use recipes using pizza dough

-Most of us have done it at least once.
-You buy a bag of recipes using pizza dough with good intentions, but when dinner time comes around, the idea of making the same old pepperoni pizza doesn’t sound very exciting.
+Most of us have been there—you buy a bag of pizza dough with good intentions, but when dinner time arrives, making the same old pepperoni pizza doesn’t feel exciting.
+I’ve run into this problem more times than I can count.
+Sometimes I even grab an extra dough ball just in case, only to realize later that it’s about to expire.

 Hands stretching a fresh ball of pizza dough on a floured countertop.